 Snowy Owl Project

-Mass Audubon is working to protect snowy owls, which are the largest owls in North America.
-Norman Smith, Director of Mass Audubon's Blue Hills Trailside Museum, has been studying them since 1981.
-As part of his research, he attaches bands and transmitters to snowy owls at Boston Logan International Airport, and then tracks their travels.
+Mass Audubon is working to protect Snowy Owls, which are the largest owls in North America.
+Norman Smith, former director of Mass Audubon's Blue Hills Trailside Museum, has been studying them since 1981.
+As part of his research, he attaches bands and transmitters to Snowy Owls at Boston Logan International Airport, and then tracks their travels.

 Please Note: This work is performed with special permits.
 The public is not allowed to enter restricted airport property, or to capture any kind of owl or other raptor.

-Each of these maps show the movement of one or more snowy owls that were tagged as part of Project SNOWstorm and relocated from Logan Airport.
+Each of these maps show the movement of one or more snowy owls that were tagged and relocated from Logan Airport.
+Learn More >